Yoshi Sudarso

-Yoshua "Yoshi" Sudarso (born April 12, 1989) is an Indonesian-American actor.
+Yoshi Sudarso (born April 12, 1989) is an Indonesian-born American actor.

-Biography
+Early life

-Sudarso was born in Surabaya, Indonesia to Indonesian parents of Chinese and Japanese descent.
+Sudarso was born in Surabaya, Indonesia to Indonesian parents of Chinese descent.
 His family moved to Cerritos, California, when he was nine years old.
 He studied at Cal State Long Beach initially pursuing a career in math and accounting before eventually switching to theater.
-Sudarso also has one younger brother, Peter Adrian Sudarso, who is also an actor and model.
+Sudarso has one younger brother, Peter Adrian Sudarso, who is also an actor and model.

 Career

 Sudarso began his career working in stunts working on major motion pictures and television shows such as The Maze Runner, Agents of S.H.I.E.L.D., Alita: Battle Angel and more.